 Also, you don't have to touch your eyes.
 You can easily take your glasses off and put them on any time you want.

 They can distort vision, especially at the edge of the lens if you have a strong prescription or astigmatism.
+It also can be hard to see in the far periphery or sides of you vision depending on the frame you choose.
 You may not like the weight of the glasses on your nose or the pressure on your ears.
 Some people don't like the way they look in glasses.
+A lot of people have trouble adjusting to progressive lenses.

 The lenses can fog up and get splattered in the rain.
 They may not be the best choice for sports or other activities.